rajromil/To-Do-List/README.md

 ---

-Made with ❤️ using HTML, CSS, and JavaScript.
+Made using HTML, CSS, and JavaScript.